goughy000/jms-responder/README.md

 queues:
   - INBOUND.QUEUE

-# a list of StubbedResponses
+# a list of MatchableResponses
 stubs:
   # Description is just used in logs
   - description: a description